-Our clinical care services include clinicians from a range of disciplines and specialties, who work together to provide innovative therapies, exceptional care, and ongoing support.
-From education to ongoing clinical care, neurological assessment to clinical trials, you’ll experience an individualized and comprehensive treatment plan.
+Our clinical care ALS treatment services in St. Louis include clinicians from a range of disciplines and specialties, who work together to provide innovative therapies, exceptional care, and ongoing support.
+From education to ongoing clinical care, neurological assessment to clinical trials, you’ll experience an individualized and comprehensive plan.

 Social Workers focus on the practical aspects of coping with illness, such as financial issues, equipment, housing needs, transportation, and counseling.